 ISIS has lost control of most of its territory after it came under attack from all sides.

 But victories over ISIS mean that the other combatants are now freer to attack each other.

 Turkey opened a new front against Kurds in northern Syria in January.

-The Kurdish YPG and its allies are fighting them.
-Rebel groups, such as the Free Syrian Army and the Syrian Democratic Forces, are fighting them.
+The Kurds – including the YPG – had been among the most effective fighters against ISIS.
+Rebel groups, such as the Free Syrian Army, are fighting the regime.
 And there are also competing Islamist groups like Jabhat Fateh al Sham.